badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

 We ship the Glean SDK for multiple platforms, one of them being iOS applications.
 Previously I talked about [how we got it to build on the Apple ARM machines](/2021/04/16/rustc-ios-and-an-m1/).
-Today we will take a closer look at how we bundle a Rust static library into an iOS application.
+Today we will take a closer look at how to bundle a Rust static library into an iOS application.

 The Glean SDK project was set up in 2019 and we have evolved its project configuration over time.
 A lot has changed in Xcode since then, so for this article we're starting with a fresh Xcode project, a fresh Rust library and put it all together step by step.